 Recently I was walking around my neighborhood and my daughter was with me.
-I was walking, she was riding her bike, so she was a little faster.
-She rode on ahead of me, around a long bend in the road, and out of sight.
+I was walking, she was riding her bike and was a little faster than me.
+She rode on ahead around a long bend in the road and out of sight.
 As I came around the bend she was a few hundred yards ahead and she had fallen off her bike and was lying face down in the street.

 As I was running I noticed a lady not five feet from my daughter gardening.
 She didn’t stop her gardening to help.
 I thought it a little strange.
-I was running toward them, shouting.
-Bella was on the ground, crying.
-And the lady just kept working in her flower bed.
+I was running toward both of them shouting, Bella was on the ground crying, and the lady just kept working in her flower bed.

 If the lady had looked up, even the slightest raise of her head, she would have been looking right at my daughter.
 She just never stopped her busy gardening.

 When I got to my daughter she had only minimal scratches and bruises, nothing serious.
-She was more scared than hurt.
-Still crying though.
+She was more scared than hurt, but still crying.

 While dusting street debris off my daughter, checking her hands and knees and elbows, I was also watching the lady who was engrossed in her gardening.
 How was this lady able to completely ignore a little girl lying face down in the street, legs tangled in her bike, crying?
 Let alone miss a mom’s frantic shouting.
 The lady was five feet away.
 It was no small commotion.
 Hard to not be aware of the unfolding drama…